 It is also in the interest of everyone that products that could cause harm are identified, especially those purchased by or for children.
 If there is no system in place to ensure that manufacturers know there are strong legal consequences for releasing faulty products into the market, they may become lax about keeping up standards.
 Pursuing a claim could mean that others do not have to suffer the same effects, illness or injury that you have, and it could even save lives.

 At Injury Lawyers 4U, our specialist teams of highly trained injury lawyers will be happy to advise you as to whether you have grounds for a claim.
 Their experience and skill in handling defective product compensation claims means that they can give you a step by step guide of the legal process involved.
 You do not even need to have purchased the product in question yourself to make a viable claim.
 If you were hurt while the product was being used by someone else (for example, a skin product applied in a beauty salon) or if someone gave you the product, you could still have grounds for making a claim.

 You may also have to supply medical evidence to make a successful claim.
 Injury Lawyers 4 U can arrange a consultation with a qualified medical expert, who can provide you with medical proof of the extent of your injuries and whether or not, in their expert opinion, the injury or illness was caused by direct exposure to a faulty product.

 Receiving your compensation

-Injury Lawyers 4U are ‘no win, no fee’ solicitors, so our fees are paid by the other side.
+Injury Lawyers 4U work on a ‘no win, no fee’ basis, so in general in the event that your claim is unsuccessful, you’ll have nothing to pay.
 To learn about your options for compensation, you can call our 24-hour line on 0845 345 4444 or use this contact form today.